kedi1991/detective-kedi/README.md

 <h2>2.
 User stories</h2>

-- The program is small and uses minimal resources
-- The program runs on all all browsers
-- The program has uses a selection of questions in random order from a pool.
-- The nature of conversation from one user should be different from the other
-- The user is allowed to freely write responses in their own way.
-The program should look out for specific patterns in user replies to make decisions
-- The program handles erroneous input gracefully
+- As a user I am able to use my keyboard to make responses so that the bot makes a decision
+- As a user I am able to freely express myself so that the conversation appears more natural
+- The a suser I am able to have a different conversation each time I use the program

 <h2>3.
 Features</h2>

-- CLI interface deployed on web
+- The bot is a CLI interface deployed on web
-- Chat bot
+- Random question order

 <h2>4.
 Future features</h2>